PacketX/GRISM-XML/docs/output.md

 ```

 ### dir
 Defines output dir in Harddisk.
+Save packet to pcap files.
 It has a start tag &lt;dir&gt; and an end tag &lt;/dir&gt;.
 ```
 <output id="1">